German destroyer Mölders: Design and description

-The Charles F. Adams class was based on a stretched Forrest Sherman-class destroyer hull modified to accommodate an RUR-5 ASROC Launcher and all their associated equipment.
+The Charles F. Adams class was based on a stretched Forrest Sherman-class destroyer hull modified to accommodate an RUR-5 ASROC Launcher and its associated equipment.
 The ships had an overall length of 134.4 m, a beam of 14.4 m and a deep draft of 4.5 m.
 They displaced 4526 t at full load.
 Their crew consisted of 333 officers and enlisted men.

 The ships were equipped with two geared General Electric steam turbines, each driving one propeller shaft, using steam provided by four D-V2M water-tube boilers.
 The turbines were intended to produce 70000 shp to reach the designed speed of 36 kn.
 The Lütjens class had a range of 4500 nmi at a speed of 20 kn.
 Unlike their half-sisters, the ships had two macks.

 They were armed with two 5-inch/54-caliber Mark 42 gun, one each forward and aft of the superstructure.
 The ships were fitted with an eight-round ASROC launcher between the funnels.
 Close-range anti-submarine defense was provided by two triple sets of 12.75 in Mk 32 torpedo tubes.
 The primary armament of the ships was the Tartar surface-to-air missile system designed to defend a carrier battle group.
 They were fired via the single-arm Mk 13 missile launcher and the ships stowed a total of 40 missiles for the launcher.